Download Video File

 Progressive dies perform fundamental cutting and forming operations simultaneously at various stations within a die during each press stroke.

-This Progressive Die Design program explores the essential design variables used in part/strip development that contribute to part quality, progressive die tool maintenance, tool life, and tool cost.
+This program, part of the Fundamentals of Tool Design Video Series, explores the essential design variables used in part/strip development that contribute to part quality, progressive die tool maintenance, tool life, and tool cost.

 The Lubrication Factors in Progressive Die Design segment examines the types and effective use of lubricants in progressive dies to control friction, extend tool life and improve part surface quality.